minasamirr/acme_widget_basket/README.md

 Acme Widget Co.
 Basket System Proof of Concept

-This project implements a proof-of-concept for Acme Widget Co.'s new sales system, focusing on core basket functionality, including product management, dynamic delivery charges, and special offers.
+Hey there!
+This project is my take on Acme Widget Co.'s new sales system, specifically focusing on how the shopping basket works.
+It covers managing products, figuring out delivery costs, and applying those cool special offers.
-Design Principles and Structure

-The solution is crafted with the following software engineering principles in mind, as highlighted in the assignment brief:

-    Good Separation / Encapsulation of Concerns:

-        Each class (Product, ProductCatalogue, DeliveryChargeRules, Offer (base class), BuyOneGetOneHalfPriceOffer, Basket) has a single, well-defined responsibility.

-        Internal details (e.g., how products are stored in ProductCatalogue) are hidden from external users of the class.

-    Small, Accurate Interfaces / Classes:

-        Classes expose minimal public methods, providing only what's necessary for their interaction.
-For instance, Basket provides add and total as its primary interface.

-    Dependency Injection:

-        The Basket class does not create its own ProductCatalogue, DeliveryChargeRules, or Offer instances.
-Instead, these dependencies are injected (passed in) during the Basket's initialization (initialize method).
+How I Approached the Design

+I built this with a few key software engineering ideas in mind, just like you'd expect from a good team member.
+The goal was to make it easy to understand, flexible, and ready for future changes:

+    Keeping Things Separate (Encapsulation):

+        Each part of the system, like Product, ProductCatalogue, DeliveryChargeRules, and Basket, has its own clear job.

+        I've kept the internal workings of each part hidden.
+For example, the Basket doesn't need to know how the ProductCatalogue stores its products, just that it can find them.

+    Clean and Focused Classes:

+        I aimed for small, precise classes.
+Each one has just the methods it needs to do its job, nothing extra.
+So, the Basket pretty much only cares about adding items and calculating the total.

+    Dependency Injection (Passing Things In):

+        Instead of letting the Basket create its own ProductCatalogue or DeliveryChargeRules, I "inject" these into the Basket when it's set up.

-        This design makes the Basket class more flexible, testable, and independent of concrete implementations of its dependencies.
-For example, you could swap out DeliveryChargeRules for a different set of rules without modifying the Basket itself.
+        This makes the Basket much more flexible.
+If we ever want to change how delivery rules work, we can just swap out the DeliveryChargeRules object without touching the Basket itself!

-    Strategy Pattern / Extensible Code:
+    Strategy Pattern (Making Offers Flexible):

-        The Offer system explicitly uses the Strategy pattern.
+        The way special offers work uses something called the Strategy pattern.

-        Offer acts as an abstract base class (or interface in other languages), defining the calculate_discount method.

-        BuyOneGetOneHalfPriceOffer is a concrete strategy that implements this method for a specific offer.

-        This allows for easy addition of new offer types (e.g., "Buy One Get One Free", "X% off total") simply by creating new classes that inherit from Offer and implement calculate_discount, without altering the Basket's core logic.
+        I've got a basic Offer class that sets the stage, defining how any offer should calculate_discount.

+        Then, specific offers, like BuyOneGetOneHalfPriceOffer, just follow that pattern.

+        This is super handy because it means we can add brand new types of offers (like "buy one get one free" or "X% off") without having to mess with the core Basket logic.
+It just knows how to ask an Offer for its discount.

-Project Structure
+A Quick Look at the Project Structure

-The entire solution is contained within a single Ruby file (basket_system.rb in the provided code block for your convenience).
-In a larger project, these classes would typically reside in separate files within a lib/ directory.
+For this proof of concept, I've kept everything in one Ruby file (basket_system.rb).
+In a bigger, real-world project, you'd usually split these classes into individual files, probably in a lib/ directory, for better organization.

+Here are the main components:

-    Product: Represents a single widget with a code, name, and price.
+    Product: This defines what a widget is – its code, name, and price.

-    ProductCatalogue: Manages a collection of Product objects, providing a way to look them up by code.
+    ProductCatalogue: Our shop's master list of all available products, letting us find them quickly by their code.

-    DeliveryChargeRules: Calculates delivery costs based on predefined thresholds and the basket's total.
+    DeliveryChargeRules: Handles all the logic for calculating shipping costs based on the order total.

-    Offer (Base Class): Defines the interface for all special offers.
+    Offer (Base Class): The blueprint for any special offer we might want to create.

-    BuyOneGetOneHalfPriceOffer: A concrete implementation of an Offer for the "buy one red widget, get the second half price" rule.
+    BuyOneGetOneHalfPriceOffer: The specific offer we have right now: "buy one red widget, get the second half price."

-    Basket: The core class representing the shopping basket.
-It orchestrates product adding, offer application, and total calculation.

-Assumptions Made
+    Basket: This is the heart of it all – it's where customers add their items, and it figures out the final total after all discounts and delivery charges.

+What I Assumed

+Just so we're clear, here are a few things I assumed while building this:

-    Product Codes Uniqueness: It's assumed that all product codes (e.g., R01, G01, B01) are unique identifiers for products.
+    Unique Product Codes: I'm assuming that each product code (like R01, G01, B01) is unique and identifies a single type of product.

-    Currency: Prices and totals are assumed to be in the same currency (e.g., USD, as indicated by $), and all calculations are performed using floating-point numbers.
+    Currency: All prices and totals are in the same currency (looking at the examples, it seems like USD, given the $), and I'm using standard floating-point numbers for calculations.

     Rounding:

-        The "buy one red widget, get the second half price" discount is rounded to two decimal places before being subtracted from the subtotal.
-This ensures the example outputs match precisely.
+        The "buy one red widget, get the second half price" discount gets rounded to two decimal places before it's taken off the subtotal.
+This helps us match the example totals exactly.

-        The final Basket#total is rounded to two decimal places.
+        The final total for the whole basket is also rounded to two decimal places.

-    Offer Application Order: If multiple offers were present, they would be applied sequentially in the order they are provided to the Basket's offers array.
-For this specific problem, there's only one offer.
+    Offer Order: If we had multiple offers, they'd be applied in the order they're given to the Basket.
+For now, we only have one!

-    Delivery Calculation Basis: Delivery charges are calculated on the basket's subtotal after all applicable offers have been applied.
+    Delivery Calculation: Delivery charges are worked out after any offers have been applied to the item total.

-    Immutability of Products: Once Product objects are created and stored in the ProductCatalogue, their attributes (code, name, price) are not expected to change.
+    Products Don't Change: Once a product is set up in the ProductCatalogue, I'm not expecting its code, name, or price to change.

-How to Run
+How to Get It Running

+It's super easy to get this up and running:

-    Save the Code: Save the provided Ruby code into a file named basket_system.rb.
+    Save the Code: Just save the Ruby code into a file.
+Let's call it basket_system.rb.

-    Run the CLI Examples:
+    Run the Examples (CLI):
-    Open your terminal or command prompt, navigate to the directory where you saved basket_system.rb, and run:
+    Open your terminal or command prompt, go to the folder where you saved basket_system.rb, and type:

     ruby basket_system.rb

-    This will execute the CLI examples defined at the bottom of the file, demonstrating the basket's functionality with the provided test cases.
+    This will run through the examples I've included at the bottom of the file, showing how the basket calculates totals for different scenarios.

-    Run the Unit Tests (Minitest):
+    Run the Tests (Minitest):
-    The code includes a commented-out section with unit tests using Ruby's built-in Minitest framework.
+    I've also included some unit tests using Ruby's built-in Minitest framework.
+They're commented out, but you can quickly run them:

-        Install Minitest (if you don't have it):
+        First, install Minitest (if you don't have it):

         gem install minitest

-        Uncomment Tests: In basket_system.rb, uncomment the require 'minitest/autorun' line and the entire class BasketSystemTest < Minitest::Test ... end block.
+        Then, uncomment the tests: In basket_system.rb, find the require 'minitest/autorun' line and the entire class BasketSystemTest < Minitest::Test ... end block, and remove the =begin and =end lines around them.

-        Run Tests:
+        Finally, run the tests:

         ruby -r minitest/autorun basket_system.rb

-        This command loads Minitest and then executes the script, which in turn runs the defined tests.
-You should see output indicating that all tests passed.
+        You should see a nice message confirming all the tests passed!